Dragutin Keserović: 1944

 One of the elite Chetnik military units which would bear the biggest burden of defense from Tito's advancing communist forces was the Rasina-Toplica Corps Group, commanded by Keserović.
 This unit was established on 11 May 1944 by the Chetnik Supreme Command.

 Number of deserters in Keserović's troops was large, so Keserović issued an ordered on in June saying soldiers who don't put enough effort should be brought to military court and those who desert should be executed on the spot.
 In July, the Germans initiated Operation Trumpf against the Partisans in the southern parts of German-occupied Serbia.
 This was a combined operation with Bulgarian troops, Serbian quisling formations, and Chetnik forces commanded by Radoslav Račić.
 Račić's Fourth Group of Shock Corps from western Serbia were reinforced by the Rasina-Kopaonik Group of Shock Corps commanded by Keserović.
 The total Chetnik forces involved in this operation exceeded 10,000 men (arguably the largest concentration of Chetnik troops in Serbia during the whole period of war), and the Chetniks were supplied with ammunition and some arms by the Germans.

+On August 10 in a report of Army Group F it says that Chetnik group Keserović(Rasina-Toplica Corps Group) has voluntarily put itself under command of group Diesner.
 In late August 1944, a US Office of Strategic Services mission led by Colonel Robert H. McDowell was parachuted into a Chetnik-controlled area of occupied Serbia to join Mihailović's headquarters, gather general intelligence and establish contacts with representatives of pro-Western forces in Hungary, Bulgaria, and Romania.
 One member of the mission was Lieutenant Ellsworth Kramer.
 Kramer was quickly detached to Keserović.
 Since the situation of the Chetniks seriously deteriorated soon after the mission's arrival, most of McDowell's time was dedicated to the problems faced by the Chetniks, and little if any contact with potential allies in neighboring countries was undertaken.